Hot Work Permits

 Pre-filling forms

-The following fields may be pre-filled to facilitate the issuing of multiple Permits for identical work on different dates and locations on the project.
-All other fields will be completed at the time the Permit is issued or returned as applicable.
+The following fields may be pre-filled to facilitate the issuing of multiple Permits to the same worker for similar work.
+All other fields must be completed at the time the Permit is issued.

 Disciplinary Action:

 Exceptions may be granted if there is a reasonable explanation or a documented prior arrangement.
-The importance of returning the Permit is so that we know when to commence the ongoing monitoring of the work area.
+The importance of notification is so that Polygon knows when to commence the ongoing monitoring of the work area.

 Feedback